bhlangonijr/flubber/README.md

 ## Scripting a Hello World DSL

-The hello world script below writes a hello message in the console by using the custom action `hello` imported in the `script`:
+To demonstrate the usage of this language, let's create a simple "Hello World" script.
+This script writes a welcome message to the console using a custom action named `hello`, which is imported into the script.
+The `hello` action is fetched from the specified URL:
 ```json
 {
   "import": [